Alton H. Maddox Jr.: Other activities

-Maddox is a former Director of the National Conference of Black Lawyers Juvenile Defense Project.
-He is also the founder of the Center for Law & Social Justice at Medgar Evers College and co-sponsored the 1983 Congressional hearings on Police Brutality in New York City.
+Maddox was a Director of the National Conference of Black Lawyers Juvenile Defense Project.
+He was also the founder of the Center for Law & Social Justice at Medgar Evers College and co-sponsored the 1983 Congressional hearings on Police Brutality in New York City.
 A 2006 resolution passed by the Council of the City of New York supported Maddox's reinstatement, but the New York State Attorney General's office has not acted on this request.

-Maddox often contributes to publications such as Amsterdam News and is a frequent guest on WLIB radio's Sharp Talk program, hosted by Sharpton.
+Maddox often contributed to publications such as Amsterdam News and was a frequent guest on WLIB radio's Sharp Talk program, hosted by Sharpton.
 He has also given speeches at several colleges and rallies.
 His 1995 speech prior to the Million Man March was criticized by commentators and the Anti-Defamation League for its support of a Louis Farrakhan quote characterizing Jews as "bloodsuckers".

-Personal life
+Personal life and death

-He was married to Leola W. Maddox, who died in 2017.
+Alton Maddox was married to Leola Weaver, who died in 2017.
 They had a son.

+Maddox died at a nursing home in The Bronx, New York City on April 23, 2023, at the age of 77.
+He had dementia in the years prior to his death.